 A permanent resident is a resident who is a Japanese national, or who has a living base in Japan or resided in Japan for a period of more than 5 years in the last 10 years.
 A permanent resident is subject to income tax on worldwide income regardless of source.

 A non-resident is an individual other than resident.
 A non-resident is taxed only on Japanese-sourced income, and generally no deductions or exemptions are available.
-If a non-resident is a resident of a country with which Japan has concluded a tax treaty, income may be either exempt or subject to a lower rate of tax.
-Extended business travelers are likely considered nonresidents for Japanese tax purposes unless their assignment periods are one year or longer.
+If a non-resident is a resident of a country/territory with which Japan has concluded a tax treaty, income may be either exempt or subject to a lower rate of tax.
+Extended business travelers are likely considered nonresidents for Japanese tax purposes unless their assignment periods are 1 year or longer.

 Employment income is basically considered to arise at the location in which employment services are rendered.
 Therefore, salary, wage, bonus, or similar remuneration paid to an employee for services performed in Japan is generally considered Japanese-sourced income.